 We have curated a list of the top 12 Django website examples in this blog.
 As a Python web development company, we also use Django in a lot of our projects.
 We have taken inspiration from other companies who have showcased exceptional growth with Django.

 Along with discussing some business giants, such as Netflix and National Geographic, that use Django in their websites, we will also look at the criteria for choosing Django in your project.

 But first, let’s briefly look at Django and understand why so many businesses trust it with their websites and apps.

 Table of Content

 Django is a full-stack open-source web framework that is used for creating large applications using Python language.
-Developed by web programmers Adrian Holovaty and Simon Willison at Lawrence Journal-World newspaper, Django is a highly productive solution for building scalable web applications using Python.
+Developed by web programmers Adrian Holovaty and Simon Willison at Lawrence Journal-World newspaper, Django is a highly productive solution for building web applications using Python.

 Although initially created to meet the needs of the Lawrence.com website, Django soon became popular due to its feature-rich functionalities.
 It supports rapid and clean development following a DRY (Don’t Repeat Yourself) approach.

 Django provides reusable models, functions, classes, and code snippets to avoid writing code for regular tasks.
 Part of Django’s widespread usage is the ease and speed of development it offers.
 In a matter of days, you can build a fully functioning app; as with the available libraries, you don’t need to reinvent the wheel and focus on developing your website’s business logic.

 Django is a widely popular framework preferred by developers due to the multitude of features it offers.
 Offering a set of reusable components, Django applications are fast, scalable and flexible.